Do ghost fields really make massive gravity invalid?: Introduction

 But is a ghost field really as fatal as it seems at a first look?
 The aim of this paper is to present an example of a theory -- General Lorentz Ether (GLE) \cite{clm,glet} -- which is for some parameter choices equivalent to a theory of massive gravity with a ghost field.
 We will show here that the ghost field in this theory appears to be completely harmless.

-The main result is that the configuration space of the theory simply does not contain field configurations with large ghost field contributions, so that the energy in the theory remains bounded from below.
+The main result is that the configuration space of the theory simply does not contain field configurations with large ghost field contributions, so that the energy in the theory remains bounded from below everywhere.
 This makes the ghost field unproblematic in principle.
-The cause of this restriction of the configuration space is the very construction: It is defined as a condensed matter theory on a Newtonian background, and the interpretation as a theory of massive gravity -- a metric theory of gravity with four additional degrees of freedom -- is based on a non-trivial embedding of the space of field configurations of the theory.
-The problematic configurations of the metric theory with large ghost contributions lie outside the image, thus, do not define field configurations of the theory itself.
+The cause of this restriction of the configuration space is the very construction of the theory: It is defined as a condensed matter theory on a Newtonian background, and the interpretation as a theory of massive gravity -- a metric theory of gravity with four additional degrees of freedom -- is based on a non-trivial embedding of the space of valid configurations of the theory into the larger space of a metric theory of gravity with four additional scalar fields.
+The problematic configurations of the metric theory with large ghost contributions lie outside the image of this embedding, thus, do not define field configurations of the theory itself.
 In particular, the ghost mode is simply the Newtonian time coordinate of the theory, and has to be time-like.
 This property would be destroyed by large ghost mode contributions.

 We extend the result to another theory of massive gravity, the ``Relativistic Theory of Gravity'' (RTG).
 For some parameter settings, the equations are equivalent to GLE.
 We find that the ``causality condition'' used in RTG has a similar restricting effect, so that the ghost field is unproblematic in RTG with causality condition too.
 This strengthens some results \cite{Loskutov,GershteinFlow} that, despite the ghost mode, the gravitational radiation of stars is positive definite.